sourcegraph/handbook/content/departments/security/security-incident-response.md

 ## Violations & Enforcement

-Any known violations of this policy should be reported to the Director of Platform and Infrastructure.
-Violations of this policy may result in immediate withdrawal or suspension of system and network privileges and/or disciplinary action in accordance with company procedures up to and including termination of employment.
+Any known violations of this policy should be reported to report-policy-violation@sourcegraph.com.
+Failure to follow this policy can result in disciplinary action, up to and including termination.

 **Policy Owner:** Head of Security